konnekt/art and technology

 Neural Style Transfer

-A technique where AI combines the style of one image with the content of another to create a hybrid artwork.
+A computational technique wherein artificial intelligence synthesizes a hybrid artwork by blending the visual style of one image with the structural content of another.

 DeepDream